AutoCodeSherpa: Symbolic Explanations in AI Coding Agents: Symbolic Explanations: Construction

+The first step in generating a symbolic explanation is to derive the input condition $I$ and output condition $O$ from an issue description, as illustrated in Figure~\ref{fig:diagram}.
+This process follows a three-step agentic workflow: generalization-symbolization-refinement, as shown in Figure~\ref{fig:flow-pbt}.

-\paragraph{Generalize} In this first step, we focus on understanding the issue report and making generalizations from it.
-This is done by prompting the PBT agent to generate multiple inputs based on the report, along with the actual and expected program behavior for these inputs.
-In Figure~\ref{fig:generalize_example}, we show the response of the PBT agent in this step for the running example in Section~\ref{sec:overview}.
-This step forms a natural link in the chain-of-thought in reasoning about $I$ and $O$.
-The example input output pairs are still generated by an LLM and hence are not guaranteed to be correct.
-However, this (input, output) pair generation may result in the LLM's enhanced understanding of our PBT capturing the (input, output) relation.
-This, in turn, helps in the following symbolize and refine steps.
+\paragraph{Generalization} To encourage generalization from the issue description, the PBT agent is first prompted to generate multiple bug-reproducing inputs based on the description, along with their corresponding actual and expected program outputs.
+Figure~\ref{fig:generalize_example} illustrates the agent's response at this stage for the running example in Section~\ref{sec:overview}.
+While these input-output pairs may be imperfect, as they are generated by an LLM, they serve as a reasoning step from the specific input in the description to the general conditions $I$ and $O$, supporting the subsequent symbolization and refinement steps.

-\paragraph{Symbolize} In this step, the PBT agent is prompted to write a PBT to reproduce the issue, which would contain symbolic expressions representing the input and output conditions $I$ and $O$.
-As shown in Figure~\ref{fig:diagram}, we equip the PBT agent with tools for command-line execution, file reading/writing, and PBT execution, allowing it to explore relevant files and do trial and error before proposing a PBT.
-Once a PBT is proposed, we execute the PBT and check for the exception specified by $O$.
-If the exception is not raised, we prompt the PBT agent to retry, up to a predefined number of times.
-Note that this step only ensures the \emph{existence} of an input $i$ that satisfies $I$ and leads to $O$.
-To ensure \emph{all} satisfying inputs lead to $O$, i.e., $\hoare{I}{P}{O}$ holds, we refine the PBT in the next step.
+\paragraph{Symbolization} With example inputs generated, the PBT agent next abstracts over them to write a PBT to reproduce the issue, using symbolic expressions to represent the input and output conditions $I$ and $O$.
+As shown in Figure~\ref{fig:diagram}, the agent is equipped with tools for command-line execution, file reading/writing, and PBT execution, enabling it to explore relevant files and perform trial-and-error before proposing a PBT.
+Once a PBT is proposed, we execute it and check for the exception specified by $O$.
+If the exception is not raised, we prompt the PBT agent to retry.
+Note that this step only ensures the \emph{existence} of an input $i$ satisfying $I$ that leads to $O$.
+To guarantee that \emph{all} satisfying inputs lead to $O$, i.e., that $\hoare{I}{P}{O}$ holds, the PBT is refined in the next step.